F.A.Q.: Google Analytics Spam

 No!
 This is one of the most common mistakes.
 The purpose of this feature is to exclude real referrals, so they don’t trigger a new session, like avoiding payment gateways from being counted as a referral.

 Adding spam on this list will only strip the referral part and will leave it as a direct visit instead, which is even worse since it is harder to detect and filter later.

 When is it OK to use the referral exclusion list?

 If you use third-party payment processors like Paypal, Shopify, etc., consider adding them to the Exclusion List.

 When you use the same tracking code across your subdomains, you should add your domain to the Exclusion List

 Why You Can't Use Server Solutions (WordPress plugins, .htaccess) for Ghost Spam?

 If you read how ghost spam hits your analytics then you know now that it never passes through your site.
 So trying to block it with server-side solutions like the plugins, the .htaccess file or the web.config file won't do any good.

-In the worst case scenario, and I've seen this a lot, it will shut down your site completely because these files are very sensitive, and just a misplaced character could cause a lot of troubles.
+In the worst-case scenario, (I've seen this a lot), it will shut down your site completely because these files are very sensitive, and just one misplaced character could cause a lot of trouble.

-You can block crawler spam with this methods, however, the amount of traffic generated by it is very low for this.
+You can block crawler spam with this method, however, the amount of traffic generated by it is very low.
 My recommendation is to use filters for both types of spam.